Anyline/mobile-ocr-documentation-anyline/source/index.md

 ###Android

-##### Restrictions for the Energy-Module Config
+#### Restrictions for the Energy-Module Config
-- Capture resolution is currently fixed to 720p on android (optimized for good results on as many devices as possible).
+- Capture resolution is currently fixed to 720p on Android (optimized for good results on as many devices as possible).
 - The size and ratio of the cutout is predefined and cannot be changed (sizes are optimized for best results)
-- The cutout should be placed fairly high (use alignment top and a small y offset), because this reduces reflections a lot if used with flash.
+- The cutout should be placed fairly high (use alignment top and a small y offset), because this reduces reflections considerably when used with flash.
-- Flash mode "auto" is not (yet) supported.
+- Flash mode *auto* is not (yet) supported.

 #### Example
 The following example files illustrate a simple use-case of the energy module.

-###### Example  Acitivity
+###### Example  Activity

 ```java
 energyScanView = (EnergyScanView) findViewById(R.id.energy_scan_view);